defold/doc/docs/en/manuals/sound.md

 local gate_time = 0.3

 function init(self)
-    -- Store played sound timers in table and count down each frame until they have been -- in the table for "gate_time" seconds.
+    -- Store played sound timers in a table and count down each frame until they have been -- in the table for "gate_time" seconds.
 Then remove them. self.sounds = {}
 end